 We are not scientists, but we conducted our semi-scientific tests to see if the manufacturers are walking their talk.
-In our laboratory (aka our garage) at 7980 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.
+We make an effort to use the same set of controls with each stove.
+In our laboratory (aka our garage) at 8000 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.

 After each boil, we weighed each fuel can or bottle and noted how much fuel had been burned.
-A full MSR ISOPro 4-ounce fuel canister weighs 7.4 ounces.
-A full 11-ounce MSR fuel bottle with a Whisperlite pump weighs 14.1 ounces, a full 11-ounce MSR fuel bottle with a Dragonfly pump weighs 13.8 ounces, and a full 11-ounce MSR fuel bottle with a Universal pump weighs 13.6 ounces.
+A full 4-ounce fuel canister weighs 7.4 ounces.
+A full 11-ounce MSR fuel bottle with a Universal pump weighs 13.6 ounces.

 Readers should note that manufacturers' specifications can differ significantly from ours.
 This could be because their lab is at a different altitude, has a different ambient air temperature, the starting water temperature is different, the cookware used is a different size/shape/material, or many other reasons.